jamesfang87/Competitive-Programming-Judge/README.md

 This program should be compiled with g++.
-It and only supports MacOS.
+It should work on both MacOS and WSL.
 Make sure that your program takes in input from stdin rather than file input, and that you output a newline at the end of your output or else the program will not work.